guildai/guild.ai/pages/docs/reference/guild-file.md

   `[PACKAGE/[MODEL:]]OPERATION`.
 Multiple operation specs may be specified separated with a comma.
 By default Guild will use the latest completed or terminated run matching any of the operation specs.
-Users may alterantively specify a run ID for the resource when running the requiring operation.
+Users may alternatively specify a run ID for the resource when running the requiring operation.

 `module`